 Choosing a Workload Protection Solution

-A better cloud security solution is to use something like an Application Control Engine, which does away with the need for “Allow-Lists” (aka “Whitelists”) and protects cloud-native workloads with advanced “lockdown” capabilities that guarantee the immutable state of containerized workloads, protecting your workloads against the unauthorized installation and subsequent abuse of legitimate tools like Weave Scope.
+For a better cloud security solution, consider an Application Control Engine, which removes the need for “Allow-Lists” (aka “Whitelists”) and protects cloud-native workloads with advanced “lockdown” capabilities.
+This guarantees the immutable state of containerized workloads, protecting them against unauthorized installation and subsequent abuse of legitimate tools like Weave Scope.

-Such a solution needs to be lightweight so that it does not impact performance, and ideally, it should offer functionality such as a secure remote shell, node firewall control, network isolation and file fetching.
-With a capable Workload Protection solution, you can gain both visibility and control over your containerized workloads.
+Such a solution needs to be lightweight so that it does not impact performance, and ideally, it should offer functionality such as a secure remote shell, node firewall control, network isolation, and file fetching.
+With a capable Workload Protection solution, users can gain visibility and control over containerized workloads.

 Managing and Securing User Access Properly